nikolap994/nikolap994/README.md

-Hi, Im Nikola Pavlović I'm Software Developer at StuntCoders.
-My favourite languages are Javascript (Node, Next.js), PHP and Rust among others.
+I'm a Software Developer based in Serbia who loves playing with new technologies.
+I'm constantly on the hunt for new frameworks and trying to improve myself.
+At the beginning of 2022, I've earned a Ph.D. in computer science.
+My Thesis was My Ph.D. thesis was Increasing privacy and security by integrating a Blockchain Secure Interface into IoT Device Security.
 Most of my contributions are open source.
 I wish to share my knowledge with others, help people get into this industry.
-My Ph.D. is based on IoT and Blockchain integration with security aspects so I'm always available to discuss and work on crypto stuff.
+I'm an advocate for privacy and security.